-resulting in an expression which is the same as the one for true!
-Readers may also verify other relations, like that (and true true) $\rightarrow$ true and (or (not false)false) $\rightarrow$ true, etc.
+resulting in an expression, $(\kappa \kappa)$, which is the same as the definition of true!
+Readers may also verify other relations, like that (and true true) \rightarrow true and (or (not \rightarrow false) false) \rightarrow true, etc.

-The Church encoding has essentially tricked $\mathbf{s}{\epsilon}\mathbf{x}$ 's boring default dynamics into doing something useful, implementing a theory of simple boolean logic.
+The Church encoding has essentially tricked $\mathbf{s} \in \mathbf{k}$'s boring default dynamics into doing something useful-implementing a theory of simple boolean logic.
 This is a CRS because the symbols have no intrinsic meaning beyond that which is specified by their dynamics and interaction.
-The capacity to do this reflects a more general idea in dynamical systems-one which is likely central to understanding how minds represent other systems-which is that sufficiently powerful dynamical systems permit encoding or embedding of other comptuations (e.g. Sinha & Ditto, 1998; Ditto, Murali, & Sinha, 2008; Lu & Bassett, 2018).
-Such dynamics and flexibility of representation is undoubted a central feature of what minds fundamentally do.

-As shown above, the ability to use $\mathbf{s}{\delta}\mathbf{x}$ to perform useful computations is very general, allowing us to encode complex data types, operations, and a huge variety of other logical systems.
-Appendix A sketches a simple proof of conditions under which combinatory logic is capable of representing any consistent set of facts or relations, making it truly a universal isomorphism language.
-It is this combination of generality and simplicity that makes combinatory logic a desirable language for formalizing notions of computation, conceptual role, and cognition.
+The meaning of each of these terms is, as in a CRS, critically dependent on the form of the others.
+The capacity to do this reflects a more general idea in dynamical systems-one which is likely central to understanding how minds represent other systems-which is that sufficiently powerful dynamical systems permit encoding or embedding of other computations (e.g. Sinha and Ditto 1998; Ditto et al. 2008; Lu and Bassett 2018).
+The ability to use $\mathbf{s} \in \mathbf{k}$ to perform useful computations is very general, allowing us to encode complex data types, operations, and a huge variety of other logical systems.
+Appendix A sketches a simple proof of conditions under which combinatory logic is capable of representing any consistent set of facts or relations, with a few assumptions, making it essentially a universal isomorphism language.

-2.3 An inferential theory from the probabilistic LOT
+2.3 An Inferential Theory from the Probabilistic LOT

 The capacity to represent anything is, of course, not enough.
-Our cognitive theory must also have the ability to construct the right particular representations when data is observed.
-The data that we will consider is sets of base facts like those shown in Figure 1, (succ winter) $\rightarrow$ spring, etc. These facts may be viewed as structured representations of perceptual observations-for instance, the observation that some season (spring) comes after another (winter).
-Note, though, that the meanings of these symbols are not specified by these facts; all we know is that spring (whatever that is) comes after (whatever that is).
-Apart from any perceptual links, that knowledge is structurally no different from (father jim) $\rightarrow$ billy.
-Because these symbols do not yet have meanings, knowledge of the base facts is much like knowledge of a placeholder structure (Carey, 2009), or concepts whose meanings yet to be filled in, even though some of their conceptual role is known.
+A cognitive theory must also have the ability to construct the right particular representations when data-perhaps partial data-is observed.
+The data that we will consider is sets of base facts like those shown in Fig. 1, (succ winter) \rightarrow spring, etc. These facts may be viewed as structured or relational representations of perceptual observations-for instance, the observation that some season (spring) comes after (succ) another (winter).
+Note, though, that the meanings of these symbols are not specified by these facts; all we know is that spring (whatever that is) comes after (whatever that is) the season winter (whatever that is).
+Apart from any perceptual links, that knowledge is structurally no different from (father jim) \rightarrow billy.
+Because these symbols do not yet have meanings, knowledge of the base facts is much like knowledge of a placeholder structure (Carey 2009), or concepts whose meanings yet to be filled in, even though some of their conceptual role is known.

-The goal of the learner is to assign each symbol a combinator structure so that the structures in the base facts are satisfied.
-For this one rule (succ winter) $\rightarrow$ spring we could assign succ := (K S), winter := I and spring := S since then
+The goal of the learner is to assign each symbol a combinator structure so that the base facts are satisfied.5 For this one rule ($succ\ winter$) \rightarrow spring we could assign $succ\ :=\ (\mathbf{K}\ \mathbf{S})$, winter $:=\ \mathbf{K}$ and $spring\ :=\ \mathbf{S}$ since then